technology-toolbox/Notebook/Infrastructure/WOLVERINE - Windows 10 Enterprise x64.md

 git config --global user.name "Jeremy Jameson"
 ```

-## TODO: Other stuff that may need to be done
+## Other stuff that may need to be done

 ### Install Android SDK (for debugging Chrome on Samsung Galaxy)